Kamairicha

-Kamairicha (釜炒り茶) is a Japanese green tea produced by pan-frying tea leaves during the early stages of production.
+Kamairicha (釜炒り茶) is a Japanese green tea produced by pan-roasting or pan-firing tea leaves during the early stages of production.
 It is most commonly produced in the western region of Japan.
 Kamairicha has a mildly roasted flavour with more sweet and fresh notes than bitter ones.

 It does not undergo the usual steam treatments of Japanese tea and does not have the characteristic astringent taste of most Japanese tea.
-After a short withering, they are fired in hot iron pans of up to 300 °C with repeated agitation to prevent charring.
+After a short withering, they are fired in hot iron pans of up to 300°C with repeated agitation to prevent charring.
 The various rolling techniques used produce teas of different leaf form.
 It is made of leaves that are shaped like commas or magatama.

 Production

 The process of making kamairicha began in China.
 However, it is a speciality of Kyushu, Japan.
 Kamairicha is widely produced in Saga, Nagasaki, Kumamoto, Oita and Miyazaki prefectures.
 Sechibaru in Nagasaki Prefecture and Ureshino in Saga Prefecture are two of the most respected for their pan-fried manufacturing process.
 It can also be home-made.

 While most Japanese green tea undergoes a steaming process prepare leaves for consumption, kamairicha is roasted in an iron vessel that normally stays between 300 and 450 °C and is in constant motion.
 This dries the leaves, prevents further oxidization, and helps give each leave its unique shape.
 It is sometimes referred to as ‘Chinese green tea’ by the Japanese owing to the pan-frying processing technique.